crweiner/hacktoberfest-swag-list/README.md

 #### **Accord Project** (limited edition t-shirt and stickers)

-- **Requirements**: either of the three
-  - 1 valid Difficulty: Challenging PR
+- **Requirements**: There are several ways to earn a shirt, including:
-  - 2 valid Difficulty: Medium PR
+  - 2 valid _Difficulty: Medium_ PR
-  - 5 valid Difficulty: Starter PR
+  - 5 valid _Difficulty: Starter_ PR
 - **Swag**: limited edition stickers and t-shirt
 - **How to sign up**: Make pull requests on the participating repositories and respond to us when asked for shipping details.
 - **Notes**: Check out the [official page](https://www.accordproject.org/events/hacktoberfest-2019/) for more information.